IMAXT/imc-nuclear-segmentation/docs/usage.rst

         gb_sigma: 2.0 						# [Denoising] Gaussian blur sigma - This cause some of the background noise to be removed before watershed segmentation.
         adapThresh_blockSize: 15 				# [Image binarization; Odd integer] Size of a pixel neighborhood (Kernel) that is used to calculate a threshold value for the pixel: 3, 5, 7, and so on.
 As a rule of thumb, it should be always greater than the largest possible cell diameter observed in the current IMC sample.
         adapThresh_constant: -7.5 				# [Image binarization; float(recommended < 0)] Constant subtracted from the mean or weighted mean (positive, zero or negative).
 But it is recommended to use negative values (meaning bright cells in dark background)
+	normalized_factor: 30					# [*10^{-2} percent; Recommended 10 to 50] During the processing, the IMC pipeline converts 16-bit images into 8-bit and recalculates the pixel values of the image so the range is equal to the maximum range for the data type.
+However, to maximise the image contrast, some of the pixels are allowed to become saturated.
+Therefore, increasing this value increases the overall contrast.
+If set to 0, there would be no saturated pixels.
+But in practice, this value should be greater than zero to prevent a few outlying pixel from causing the histogram stretch to not work as intended.
+	aic_apply_intensity_correction: False			# [boolean] - If TRUE, then the algorithm try to create a reference image with uniform pixel intensities.
+Initially, the algorithm convolve the input image (single channel) with a Gaussian kernel of standard deviation 'aic_sigma' [in pixels ; see next parameter] and then divide the original image by the filtered one.
+If FALSE, nothing happens and the parameter 'aic_sigma' (see next parameter) is ignored.
+Further information about the Gaussian filter used can be found here https://docs.scipy.org/doc/scipy-0.16.1/reference/generated/scipy.ndimage.filters.gaussian_filter.html
+	aic_sigma: 5						# [pixels] Standard deviation for Gaussian kernel.
+Valid only if  aic_apply_intensity_correction = True

     resources:
       workers: 6